Resolution Methods

 So what is the value of the disputed land that is the focus of the dispute?

 Back in 2000, when I first wrote the Boundary Problems web site I stated that the value of development land was then about £60 per sq ft or £600 per sq m.
 Thus, if a neighbour replaced his fence such that he took a triangle of land 10 metres (33 ft) long by 200 mm (8 ins) wide at its thick end, you would be disputing a piece of land having an area of 1 sq m.
-You might, in 2000, have thought that was worth £600, and you will be wondering what it is worth in 2010.
+You might, in 2000, have thought that was worth £600, and you will be wondering what it is worth today.
 I am not going to tell you because this method of valuing land is based on the false premise that someone, other than you and your neighbour, might be interested in purchasing that land.

 So, the standard method for valuing the disputed land is to ask a chartered valuation surveyor to value your property as it stands, and to re-value it on the assumption that you are able to repossess the disputed land.
 The difference between the two valuations is the value of the disputed land.
 The exercise may be checked by making similar valuations of the neighbour's property.
 The result of the four valuations is usually that the ownership of the disputed land does not affect the value of either property - the disputed land has no measurable value.